TheAbdullahChaudhary/qcs-ecs-infra-setup/MANUAL_ECS_DEPLOYMENT_GUIDE.md

 ---

 ## Phase 10: ECS Services

+### Note on Service Discovery Registration
+When you create an ECS service and enable service discovery, ECS will automatically register the running tasks with the Cloud Map service you created earlier.
+This makes your tasks discoverable by DNS name (e.g., `ecs-database-service.ecs.internal`).

 ### What is an ECS Service?
 An ECS service is responsible for running and maintaining a specified number of instances (tasks) of a task definition.
 It ensures that the desired number of tasks are always running, restarts failed tasks, and integrates with load balancers and service discovery.
 When you create a service, you specify the task definition, networking, and (optionally) service discovery and load balancing settings.